reapchain/testnet/user-guides/coin-transfer.md

 After receiving some coins from the Faucet, you will now be able to transfer these coins to any other account.&#x20;

-The following command is used to interact with the ReapChain TestNet in order to facilitate the transaction.
+The following command is used to interact with the Mercury TestNet in order to facilitate the transaction.

 ```
-./reapchaind tx bank send $MY_ADDRESS $RECIPIENT_ADDRESS $AMOUNT --node $NODE_IP --chain-id $CHAIN_ID --fees $FEE_AMOUNT --home $DIRECTORY
+./reapchaind tx bank send $MY_ADDRESS $RECIPIENT_ADDRESS $AMOUNT --node $NODE_IP --chain-id $CHAIN_ID --fees $FEE_AMOUNT --home $DIRECTORY --keyring-backend test
 ```

 You will need to change the variables in the command: